Conda Package Management

 IPYTHONDIR variable was so this file would be available on all nodes by default.

-You actually need to start a separate engine for each core on each slave nodes.
+You actually need to start a separate engine for each core on each worker nodes.
 If you have created the profile using

 profile create command described above, the